Are almonds beneficial for people with diabetes?

 Almond milk is lower in carbohydrates and sugars than dairy milk.

-In a 2011 study involving 20 Chinese people with type 2 diabetes, the participants who ate 60 grams (g) of almonds daily experienced lower levels of fasting insulin and fasting blood sugar than those who ate a control diet.
+In a 2011 study involving 20 people with type 2 diabetes, the participants who ate 60 grams (g) of almonds daily experienced lower levels of fasting insulin and fasting blood sugar than those who ate a control diet.

 Almonds may also be beneficial for prediabetes, a condition in which a person's blood sugar levels are abnormally high but not high enough for a diabetes diagnosis.
 According to the American Diabetes Association, people with prediabetes have a higher risk of developing type 2 diabetes and cardiovascular disease.